A key uniquely identifies each individual row in a table.

 One alternative to system generated sequential keys, is system generated random keys.

-We currently support two mechanism for creating system generated random keys.
+We currently support two mechanisms for creating system generated random keys.

 - The “RandBetween(numberLow, numberHigh) function generates a pseudo random numeric value between lowNumber and highNumber.